Medicare Billing Privilege Revocations & Appeals

 The Centers for Medicare & Medicaid Services (CMS) has its eye on waste, fraud, and abuse, and has become increasingly aggressive in preventing and identifying overpayments and fraud.
 Although it employs many tactics to achieve this, one of its most powerful tools is its authority to prevent health care providers and suppliers from billing Medicare entirely by revoking their billing privileges.

 Revocation of Medicare billing privileges can have devastating consequences, not only in terms of affecting a provider’s ability to bill Medicare now and in the future, but also because it increases their exposure to other potentially harmful enforcement actions.
 From recoupment and barring of reinstatement to licensing actions, credentialing issues, and potential exclusion from Medicare and other State and Federal health programs, the stakes and consequences are steep.

-Our legal team at Hendershot, Cannon & Hisey, P.C. represents a diverse range of health care providers and suppliers in their fight to protect their Medicare billing privileges, enrollment status, and ability to practice.
+Our legal team at Hendershot, Cowart & Hisey, P.C. represents a diverse range of health care providers and suppliers in their fight to protect their Medicare billing privileges, enrollment status, and ability to practice.
 By leveraging extensive experience in health and medical law, we’re able to provide preventative counsel, responsive representation, and strategic guidance through appeals, applications, investigations, and other related health care proceedings at the state and federal level.

 Speak with a proven Houston health care defense attorney.
 Call (713) 909-7323 or

 contact us online.